 The Expert Briefing Podcast – Insider Threat

-Head of Cybersecurity for EMEIA Joshua Burch is joined by colleagues Kyung Kim, Almira Cemmell, Steve Morgan and Dave Best.
+Head of Cybersecurity for EMEIA Joshua Burch is joined by colleagues Kyung Kim, Almira Cemmell and Steve Morgan.
 The team delve into the topic of Insider Threat, discussing how awareness training, coordinated communication channels and education programs help mitigate the risk.
 Throughout the episode, the experts offer their guidance on the current trends and real-life examples they are seeing.
 Listen here.

 Insider Threat and How to Mitigate It – 5 Top Tips